instagibbs/bolts/xx-point-timelock-contracts-DRAFT.md

         |       |                                 |       |
         +-------+                                 +-------+

-Also 2.5RTT.
-Is it safe? *receiver* of the PTLC needs to get psig from counter-party first *{local, remote}_psigs sending pattern of receiver-first is complicated*
+Wrong ~Also 2.5RTT.
+Is it safe? *receiver* of the PTLC needs to get psig from counter-party first *{local, remote}_psigs sending pattern of receiver-first is complicated*~

 TODO quickly sketch out the single-sig adaptor case